Virginia-iGEM/igem-wikibrick/wiki/README.md

 Lorem **ipsum** _dolor_ sit amet...

 ## Topic 1

+...
 ```

 Fourth of all, the build pipeline is flexible.
-Adding a templating engine like [Handlebars](https://www.npmjs.com/package/handlebars) to make code-reuse easy, using [{less} CSS](http://lesscss.org/) to improve the readability and flexibility of CSS, or including [Impact JS](http://impactjs.com/), which makes creating interactive games embedded in the site easy and lightweight, are all almost completley automated, involving just a few console commands or a few lines of code changed, instead of fiddling with Mediawiki and copy-pasting code into various `<script>` tags scattered across the website.
+Adding a templating engine like [Handlebars](https://www.npmjs.com/package/handlebars) to make code-reuse easy, using [{less} CSS](http://lesscss.org/) to improve the readability and flexibility of CSS, or including [Impact JS](http://impactjs.com/), which makes creating interactive games embedded in the site easy and lightweight, are all almost completely automated.
+Adding them involves just a few console commands or a few lines of code changed, instead of fiddling with Mediawiki and copy-pasting code into various `<script>` tags scattered across the website.

 Lastly, successful iGEM teams don't just get by with the template given to them by iGEM HQ.
 The simple fact is that most winning wikis have more in common with a modern website than they do with a Mediawiki site.
 They have fixed headers, animations, modern navigation bars, material or other modern design aesthetics, and sometimes interactive minigames that demonstrate the concept at hand.
-A Mediawiki template can scrape by, but to wow, one needs a full-blown website.
+A Mediawiki template can scrape by, but to really *wow*, one needs a full-blown website.
 This tool enables that to happen efficiently.

 Much of this reasoning was developed from articles published by previous iGEM teams: